 Responsibility for maintaining sufficient and effective internal controls and risk management system in relation to the financial reporting is anchored with Executive Management.
 Executive Management ensures design and implementation of controls considered necessary to mitigate risks identified in relation to the financial reporting process.

 The Audit Committee appointed by the Board of Directors monitors on an ongoing basis the assessment of risk and the design and operating effectiveness of the implemented internal controls in connection with the financial reporting process.

 The internal audit function, Group Internal Audit, is reporting to the Audit Committee.
 The internal audit function provides independent and objective assurance primarily within internal control and governance.

 The Audit Committee and Executive Management perform assessments of the risk exposure of Novo Nordisk, including the impact on the financial reporting and the financial reporting process.
-On an ongoing basis, the Audit Committee have discussions with the CFO, Head of Finance, Head of Group Internal Audit, the external auditor and the General Counsel regarding:
+Quarterly, the Audit Committee have discussions with the CFO, Head of Finance, Head of Group Internal Audit, the external auditor and the General Counsel regarding:

 - material and relevant new accounting pronouncement, implementation of such, review of key accounting policies and the accounting for certain transactions and activities, and